First, what is payroll?

 - Send a report to the tax office saying what you paid your employees and what you deducted from that pay

-- Keep a secure record of the pay run for at least three years, even if your employee has left
+- Keep a secure record of the pay run for the current tax year plus the previous three years, even if your employee has left

 How to keep all the money straight

 Employers handle a lot of cash on behalf of their employees and the tax office.
 It’s a good idea to have a separate bank account for this.

 Disclaimer: Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the provided content.